ripom/azure-vwan-forced-tunneling-terraform/README.md

 4. In the text box, add: `0.0.0.0/0`
 5. Click **"Save"**
 6. Wait for the configuration to complete (may take a few minutes)

-**Why this manual step is required:**
-- Azure Portal supports adding custom IP prefixes to the Private Traffic definition
-- This feature is not yet exposed in the Terraform azurerm provider
-- The Azure REST API does not accept custom prefix properties (`privateTrafficPrefixes`, `destinationAddressPrefixes`, etc.)
-- Adding `0.0.0.0/0` tells the routing intent to treat internet traffic as "private traffic"
-- This causes internet-bound traffic to route through fw-hub, which then follows the static route to fw-dmz

 **What happens after configuration:**
 - Traffic from spoke VNets to internet (0.0.0.0/0) will be classified as "private traffic"